 Pre and post surgical patients can benefit from lymphatic drainage in a variety of ways.
 We encourage you and your physicians to incorporate these techniques into your recovery plan as it is a very valuable serivice in your healing process.

-Those facing surgery will find that LDT offers a myriad of benefits.
-For optimal results it is recommended that lymphatic drainage be applied for one or two sessions prior to surgery.
-This process promotes drainage of toxins and stimulates the immune system, and the the autonomic nervous system (the parasympathetic tone).
-It is important to drain and stimulate the lymphatic system before is is inhibited, and possibly decrease spasming, as a result of surgical trauma and medications.
-Surgeons also find it easier to make an incision through clean, well drained tissue, particularly in any sort of esthetic surgery.
-This creates a higher chance for a nicer approximation of the scar .
+Those facing surgery will find that working with the lymphatic system offers a myriad of benefits.
+For optimal results it is recommended that lymphatic techniques be applied for one or two sessions prior to surgery.
+This process promotes drainage of fluids and stimulates the immune system and the the autonomic nervous system.
+It is important to drain and stimulate the lymphatic system before is is challenged, and possibly decrease spasming as a result of surgical trauma and medications.
+Surgeons may also find it easier to make an incision through clean, more fluid tissue, particularly in any sort of esthetic surgery.
+This may create a higher chance for a nicer approximation of the scar .